swaptacular/swpt_accounts/protocol.rst

 finalization_flags : int32
-   Various bit-flags that may affect the behavior of the server when it finalizes (commits or dismisses) the transfer.
+   Various bit-flags that may affect the behavior of the server when it finalizes commits the transfer.
 Different server implementations may use these flags for different purposes.
-For example, they can be used to specify that the server should make some information about the transfer public.
+The lowest 16 bits are reserved.
+Bit ``0`` has the meaning "require recipient confirmation", indicating that the transfer MUST NOT be committed until a confirmation from the recipient has been received.
+(This might be useful for implementing exchanges -- when money is sent for an accepted bid, the exchange would be able to reject the transfer if the bid is already off at that time.)

+   If the transfer is being dismissed, this field will be ignored, and therefore SHOULD contain ``0``.

 ts : date-time
    The moment at which this message was sent (the message's